Save the Boys

 Opera Philadelphia Composer in Residence Tyshawn Sorey, the Newark-born multi-instrumentalist and composer celebrated for his incomparable virtuosity, will premiere a new work on the Opera Philadelphia Channel inspired by “Save the Boys,” an 1887 poem by abolitionist, writer and Black women’s rights activist Frances Ellen Watkins Harper.

-Save the Boys is the first of four digital commissions set to debut on the channel in 2021.
-Sorey’s music will be written for and performed by renowned countertenor John Holiday, whose 2020 took a surprising turn after COVID-19 shut down many of the world’s opera stages.
+Save the Boys was the first of four digital commissions to debut on the channel in 2021.
+Sorey’s music was written for and performed by renowned countertenor John Holiday, whose 2020 took a surprising turn after COVID-19 shut down many of the world’s opera stages.
 Known to Philadelphia audiences for creating the role of John Blue in 2017’s hit world premiere We Shall Not Be Moved, the 35-year-old artist has been impressing television audiences worldwide as a member of John Legend’s team on NBC’s “The Voice."
-For Save the Boys, Holiday will be accompanied on piano by Grant Loehnig, Opera Philadelphia’s head of music staff.
+For Save the Boys, Holiday is accompanied on piano by Grant Loehnig, Opera Philadelphia’s head of music staff.

-Three Ways to Watch: Available on-demand with a Channel subscription or Digital Commissions Bundle, or with a seven-day rental for $10.
+Three Ways to Watch: Available on-demand with a Channel subscription or with a seven-day rental for $10.

 |Fri, Feb 12||8:00 p.m.|

-Available on-demand with a Season Pass or Digital Commissions Bundle until May 31, 2021, or with a seven-day rental.
+Available on-demand with a Season Pass or with a seven-day rental.

 Running time: 21 minutes